hashicorp/consul/plugin/etcd/README.md

 ## Special Behaviour
 CoreDNS etcd plugin leverages directory structure to look for related entries.
 For example an entry `/skydns/test/skydns/mx` would have entries like `/skydns/test/skydns/mx/a`, `/skydns/test/skydns/mx/b` and so on.
 Similarly a directory `/skydns/test/skydns/mx1` will have all `mx1` entries.

-With etcd3, support for [hierarchial keys are dropped](https://coreos.com/etcd/docs/latest/learning/api.html).
+With etcd3, support for [hierarchical keys are dropped](https://coreos.com/etcd/docs/latest/learning/api.html).
 This means there are no directories but only flat keys with prefixes in etcd3.
 To accommodate lookups, etcdv3 plugin now does a lookup on prefix `/skydns/test/skydns/mx/` to search for entries like `/skydns/test/skydns/mx/a` etc, and if there is nothing found on `/skydns/test/skydns/mx/`, it looks for `/skydns/test/skydns/mx` to find entries like `/skydns/test/skydns/mx1`.

 This causes two lookups from CoreDNS to etcdv3 in certain cases.